Yhbv24/intro-project-2/README.md

 * If you'd like to see the code, open the index.html in the text editor of your choice.

+* To see the site live, please click (https://yhbv24.github.io/political-quiz/intro-project-2/).

 ## Bugs and Issues

 __None that I have found yet.__